LouiseSteward/learn/public-health/text/quiz-15.md

 	- 	We will have no infections whatsoever in this ward in 6 months
 	- 	We will reduce the rate of catheter infections in 12 months
 	- 	We will be the best ward in the hospital by the end of the year
 5. Patients with wheelchairs are frequently late for their outpatient appointments in the chest clinic.
 Which member of the quality improvement team is in the best position to suggest changes?
 	- 	The chest specialist
 	- 	The respiratory nurse
 	- 	The hospital superintendent
 	+	The porter
 6. The team wishes to reduce the waiting time of wheelchair patients in the chest clinic.
 Which of these is an example of a process measure?
-	+	Number of wheelchair patients assisted by porters calling in at the X ray department
+	+	Number of wheelchair patients assisted by porters calling in at the X-ray department
-	- 	Number of chest x rays in patients in wheelchairs
+	- 	Number of chest X-rays in patients in wheelchairs
 	- 	Average waiting time of wheelchair patients from registration to discharge from the clinic
 	- 	Delay in taking blood samples from the emergency centre to the lab
 7. Which of these is an example of an outcome measure?
-	- 	Number of wheelchair patients assisted by porters calling in at the X ray department
+	- 	Number of wheelchair patients assisted by porters calling in at the X-ray department
-	- 	Number of chest x rays in patients in wheelchairs
+	- 	Number of chest X-rays in patients in wheelchairs
 	+	Average waiting time of wheelchair patients from registration to discharge from the clinic
 	- 	Delay in taking blood samples from the emergency centre to the lab
 8. Which of these is an example of a balancing measure?
-	- 	Number of wheelchair patients assisted by porters calling in at the X ray department
+	- 	Number of wheelchair patients assisted by porters calling in at the X-ray department
-	- 	Number of chest x rays in patients in wheelchairs
+	- 	Number of chest X-rays in patients in wheelchairs
 	- 	Average waiting time of wheelchair patients from registration to discharge from the clinic
 	+	Delay in taking blood samples from the emergency centre to the lab
 9. A quality improvement team discusses several suggestions for reducing waiting time and then gives each suggestion a score for ease and impact.
 Which changes should they try first?